- Clerk Name: Robert Leonard

 - Land, including third-party interests and the effect of planning permission on valuation.

-- Seeking emergency remedies such as search and freezing injunctions in the High Court.
+- Emergency remedies such including search and freezing injunctions

 - Pensions, particularly police and military pensions

 Nick also undertakes case under schedule 1 of the Children Act 1989.
 He also acts regularly in TOLATA matters and other beneficial ownership disputes, including those involving boats.